muratk5n/thirdwave/en/README.md

 I'd ban crypto mining period (if possible), carbon or green; it's completely unnecessary to create a digital cash.
-Plus it's not like green energy is growing on trees either.
+Plus it's not like green energy is growing on trees.

 "The New York Senate has passed a bill that bans crypto mining operations that use carbon-based fuel to power their facilities"